-Applicants fill out the GPA Worksheet and submit it with the School of Social Work Application Form.
-Two separate GPAs are calculated: undergraduate and masters.
+Applicants fill out the GPA Worksheet.
+Two separate GPAs are calculated: undergraduate and master's degrees.
 If one of your schools uses a narrative transcript format, indicate that in the appropriate place on the form.
 Follow the directions on the GPA Worksheet.

 Students entering the PhD program must have successfully completed an introductory undergraduate level statistics course within the last five years.
 It is not necessary to have already met this prerequisite to apply to the program.
 The prerequisite can be satisfied any time prior to entering the University.
 [See GPA worksheet for indicating fulfillment.]

 The statistics prerequisite course should cover topics such as:

 |probability theory||tests of means|

 |ANOVA||Chi-square tests of independence and goodness of fit|